 Your doctor or physical therapist might suggest that you do exercises to target the muscles around your knees.

-One of the best things you can do for runner’s knee is change up your activity.
-If you’re running 5 miles per day, try cycling instead.
+One of the best things you can do for runner’s knee is to change up your activity.

 How In Motion O.C.
 Can Help With Runner’s Knee

 In Motion O.C. can help you.
-We’ve helped dozens of clients who suffer from knee pain.
-Our top-notch physical therapists can find out exactly what is causing your discomfort.
+Our physical therapists have helped dozens of patients overcome knee pain and can find out exactly what is causing your discomfort.
 Once they find out what’s causing your pain, they’ll help you put together a strategy for healing.

 In Motion O.C. is ranked the #1 physical therapist in the entire country on Yelp.
 Our customers have fantastic experiences, and you will too.
-Call and make an appointment today so we can help you heal and get back to your normal exercise routines.
+Call and make an appointment today so we can help you heal and get back to your regular exercise routine.